Copyright © Rogue Amoeba Software, Inc. All rights reserved.

-One of Audio Hijack’s most popular uses is to capture audio from voice chat (or VoIP) applications, particularly Skype.
-We’ve made this easy to do with the Voice Chat Session template.
+One of Audio Hijack’s most popular uses is to capture audio from voice and video chat applications such as Zoom and Skype.
+We’ve made this easy to do with the Voice Chat session template.

-When a voice chat app is set as your source, Audio Hijack will automatically configure it to:
+When a supported voice chat app is set as the source in an Application input block, Audio Hijack will automatically do two things: